 Updated: Jan 11

-Since the first human tribes began trading with each other - 'face-to-face' has been the most trusted and reliable way for making good purchase decisions.
-You could see it, touch it and if necessary, try before you buy.
-This human behaviour proved to be the No.1 obstacle to the growth of online sales.
+Over centuries of human development - 'face-to-face' became the most trusted and reliable way for purchasing goods.
+You could look the seller in the eye and if necessary, try before you buy.
+This proved to be the No.1 obstacle to the growth of online sales.

 While consumers had come to trust the internet as a source of information, this did not apply to online transactions.
 Concerns about internet fraud and poor security were the major causes of this reluctance, plus 'face-to-face' transactions were the 'norm' and entrenched in daily life.

 But Covid-19 turned everything 'normal' on its head.
 Subject to mandatory lockdowns and unable to leave home for months at a time, consumers had no choice but to use the internet for the purchase of goods and services.
 Internet traffic surged and online transactions boomed across all demographics.
 With this seismic shift in consumer behaviour, websites suddenly became critical for doing business.

 While post-Covid will no doubt see the return of many tradition consumer behaviours, internet traffic and online purchases are expected to continue their rise.
 But before you rush out and hire a web designer or agency to build a new website for your business, you should do some homework first.

 1. Among the things you should know, is that websites have changed and the most significantly changes have occurred in the past 3 years.
 For many years, websites were used as a basic form of digital marketing much like a full colour online version of a yellow pages ad.
 But with innovative changes in design and added functionality, websites have evolved into a powerful tool and can now be integrated into a business and used to reduce the administrative burden, improve efficiency, and help deliver greater customer outcomes.
 But simply having a website does not guarantee online success.